Our research is editorially independent but we may earn a commission for purchases made through our links.

 Take a walk up the hill that overlooks the area for an especially breathtaking view, or for an even more unique experience, you can help a chef bake “hot springs bread” by boiling eggs in one of the springs and digging up the bread that’s been baking underground for 24 hours.
 You’ll also find a number of eateries in the region that use the hot springs to bake dishes like carrot cake.

-Jokulsarlon Glacier Lagoon is one of the country’s most amazing destinations.
+A popular day trip from Reykjavik, Jokulsarlon Glacier Lagoon is one of the country’s most amazing destinations.
 Many people feel it’s the highlight of their trip to Iceland.
-This large glacial lagoon that was created by glacier melt a half-century ago can be explored via a zodiac boat tour.
+This large glacial lagoon that was created by glacier melt a half-century ago can be explored via a boat tour.
 The icebergs are constantly breaking off the glacier, drifting through the short river and into the sea.
 The thundering sound they make as they crash to the water must be experienced to believe.
 If the lagoon looks familiar, that may be because you’ve seen in films like “Tomb Raider,” “Batman Begins,” and “View to Kill” as well as the popular HBO series, “Game of Thrones.”
-Your tour guide will not only provide an exciting experience you’ll not soon forget, but a rather fascinating and educational one too.
+Your tour guide will not only provide an exciting experience you’ll not soon forget but a rather fascinating and educational one too.

 Jogulsarlon Black Sand Beach

 The Jogularsarlon black sand beach can be found just across the road from the lagoon, though many people seem to miss it.
 Take the sandy road on the west side of the bridge, rather than the east side, to avoid the crowds and walk across it nearly all to yourself.
 Here, the waves turn many of the chunks of ice that fall from the glacier onto the velvety black sands, where they lie scattered across like gems.